giordano-lucas/exchange-price-propagation/index.md

 {% include_relative figures/plotly/mean_lag_vs_distance_trade_2009_06_00_2009_08_00.html %}

 To further investigate the effect of distance we run a rolling regression (`60` days)  linking distances (exogenous variable) and absolute lags (endogenous variable).
-Then we plot the `beta` (slope) parameter:
+Then we plot the `beta` (slope) parameter of the regression.

 {% include_relative figures/plotly/evolution_of_beta_parameter.html %}